GNURub/node-package-updater/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command upgrade     Upgrade cli to latest version version     Show version
+  completion  Generate the autocompletion script for the specified shell help        Help about any command upgrade     Upgrade to the latest version of the CLI version     Print the version number of NPU

 Flags:
   -C, --cleanCache              Clean cache